ifandelse/writing/techpro/web client storage options/post.md

 ![](./IndexedDBSupport.png)
 *(taken from [http://caniuse.com/#feat=indexeddb](http://caniuse.com/#feat=indexeddb))*

+It's possible to enable IndexedDB on browsers that don't support if they support Web SQL by using the [IndexedDB Polyfill](https://github.com/axemclion/IndexedDBShim).

+Size limits for IndexedDB vary by browser:

+* Firefox currently allows a site to use up to 50MB, after which it will prompt the user for permission.
+Firefox Mobile defaults to 5MB, and prompts for permission after that.
+* IE 10 will allow up to a whopping 250MB per domain (but that appears to include both File API *and* IndexedDB size quotas).
+* I haven't been able to find a hard limit in Chrome, though [this developer](http://productforums.google.com/forum/#!msg/chrome/-fgX6UPY-Q4/itG2KEHyZv4J) managed to get up to 400MB while testing the size limits before Chrome crashed.
+The [API docs](https://developers.google.com/chrome/whitepapers/storage) indicate that you have to request a size for Persistent Storage (which the user must approve), and that it can get "as large as the available space on the hard drive.
+It has no fixed pool of storage" (Chrome also has quote rules around "unlimited" and "temporary" storage).

 #Using the File System
 It's still early in the game for browser support of writing to the client file system.
 The only native support currently exists in Chrome 27+, Opera 15+ and Blackberry 10.
-[Burke Holland]() mentioned [idb.filesystem.js](https://github.com/ebidel/idb.filesystem.js), an IndexedDB-based polyfill that emulates FileSystem API support browsers that don't currently have it but *do* support IndexedDB.
+[Burke Holland](https://twitter.com/burkeholland/) mentioned [idb.filesystem.js](https://github.com/ebidel/idb.filesystem.js), an IndexedDB-based polyfill that emulates FileSystem API support browsers that don't currently have it but *do* support IndexedDB.
 We'll focus on the native API in our example, but you could easily adapt it to use the polyfill if you wanted to have a fun evening project.

 If you've worked with file system APIs in any language, then the FileSystem API won't seem foreign.
 In [this jsFiddle example](http://jsfiddle.net/ifandelse/T7Tpz/), I've adapted most of the earlier IndexedDB example to use FileSystem instead.